 His Grace Bishop Michael, our diocesan hierarch for NY & NJ, made his first visit to St Martin's Chapel on January 23, 2011.
 It was our great joy to have him preside at the Divine Liturgy and impart the Holy Mysteries to us.
 Vladika's sermon reminded us that we must be able to discern Christ with our spiritual eyes in all circumstances, even when confronted with hatred, danger, and the possiblity of death.

 Following the Liturgy, our officers, cadets, and guests went to the Thayer Hotel for brunch.
 During the meal Bishop Michael spoke with the cadets about their routine at West Point, and chatted with them about various subjects.
 We look forward to having him with us again, and to strengthening the bonds between our Archpastor and his flock.

 St Martin's Chapel is located in the lower level of the Cadet Chapel.
-Services are in English, and usually begin at 10:30 AM on Sundays, except when the cadets are away for the summer, or on holiday weekends.
-Confessions are heard from 10 AM until 10:25, or by appointment.
+Services are in English, and usually begin at 09:00 AM on Sundays, except when the cadets are away for the summer, or on holiday weekends.
+Confessions may be heard from 0840 to 0855, after Liturgy or by appointment.
 Only Orthodox Christians in good standing, who have prepared themselves by prayer, fasting, and a recent Confession are permitted to receive Holy Communion.
 Those who have not attended Orthodox services for more than three Sundays should come to Confession before receiving Holy Communion.
 It is best to phone or email the priest to be sure that there will be a service, or to let him know that you will be visiting from an Orthodox parish.